ApolloTang/wf--practical-tls/a04-key-player-client-server-certificate-authority/README.md

-The above secure 98% of the internet, link to state:
+The above secures 98% of the internet; you can see the link to the break down of statistics:

 http://w3techs.com/technologies/overview/ssl_certificate/all